ubsuny/CP1_BaseBallHandsOn/README.md

-# CP1_BaseBallHandsOn
+# BaseBall HandsOn

-Hands On Example Code for throwing baseballs
+Hands On Example Code on throwing baseballs.

+Use one of the ODE solvers to plot the true and simulated trajectory of a baseball throw.